musevlt/mpdaf/doc/oldchangelog.rst

 * Optimize C libraries using openmp (cubes combination).
 * Update WCS according to FITS standard.
 * Modify ``Spectrum.log_plot`` to be the same as plot with a log stretch.
-* Allow to create a cube object with a masked array.
+* Allow one to create a cube object with a masked array.
 * Correct bug in ``mask_polygon`` function of Image object.
 * Possibility to use MAD (median absolute deviation) statistics for sigma-clipping during cube combination.